 The private member's bill has been strongly supported by David Cameron, who says the UK needs to negotiate a better deal within the EU and get public backing for any new arrangements.

-But both his deputy Nick Clegg and Labour leader Ed Miliband have warned of the uncertainty and damage to business they say would be caused by holding a referendum.'Drawn out'
+But both his deputy Nick Clegg and Labour leader Ed Miliband have warned of the uncertainty and damage to business they say would be caused by holding a referendum.

 Although the bill's progress in the Commons had been "drawn out", Mr Wharton said it had got over "every hurdle" and had made progress that "many commentators said would not happen".